MicrosoftDocs/azure-docs/articles/azure-web-pubsub/quickstart-use-sdk.md

 ## Prerequisites

 - An Azure subscription, if you don't have one, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
-- Either a Bash or Powershell command shell.
+- Either a Bash or PowerShell command shell.
 - A file editor such as VSCode.
 - Azure CLI [install the Azure CLI](/cli/azure/install-azure-cli)